Islandora-Collaboration-Group/ISLE/docs/02_installation_development/ild_installation_guide.md

 * Once finished press the `Cntrl` and `d` keys or type `exit` to get out of the apache container
 * Test (QC) the resulting setup by opening a web browser to the `isle.localdomain` URL of the new ISLE sample site (i.e. http://isle.localdomain)

-**Please note:** The cronjob setting in the `apache_provision.sh` script is still commented out as this will need to be flowed into the Docker build process prior.
+**Please note:** The cronjob setting in the `install_isle_ld_site.sh` script is still commented out as this will need to be flowed into the Docker build process prior.
 Issue with default Docker root user vs using islandora user.
 Drupal cron can run properly.

 **Total build process** takes 50 - 120 minutes (_depending on system and internet speeds_)